 Thus, the summative assessment for this module consists of:

-Feedback will be provided online via the virtual learning environment and face-to-face during personal learning consultations.
-Feedback will be given to any summative assessments.
-Due to the structure of the programme students will receive feedback about their successful completion of each module at least 3 days before starting the new module.
-Thus, a maximum of a 10 day turn around for assessments can be expected.
+- Feedback will be provided online via the virtual learning environment and face-to-face during personal learning consultations.
+Feedback will be given to formative and summative assessments.

-- Gain a critical understanding of the context of management education in UK higher education including the purpose and value of accrediting and professional bodies in business and management education.
+- Gain a critical understanding of business and management education landscape globally including the purpose and value of accrediting and professional bodies and employment routes.